The Deepest DiveTHE TRIESTE

-In 1960, Jacques Piccard and Don Walsh piloted the Trieste on its plunge to the deepest point on Earth – a 10,916-metre (35,800-foot) depression called the challenger deep.
+In 1960, Jacques Piccard and Don Walsh piloted the Trieste on its plunge to the deepest point on Earth – a 10,916 metres (35,800 foot) depression called the Challenger Deep.

 The Philippine Sea was rough on the morning of 23 January 1960, which made launching the U.S. Navy bathyscaphe Trieste into the abyss a challenge.